SaaStock Local Talks are interviews we at Brainy Bees carry out with people who live and breathe SaaS.

 How did your journey in Harmonizely begin?
 How did you get to where you are today?

 The project idea came to my mind from my personal need.
 I needed to integrate my self-hosted, CalDAV compatible calendar with the scheduling tool.
 There was no tool available with CalDAV support at that time, so the idea was born to create a tool that would allow me to schedule appointments on a calendar that I have control over, not someone else.
 It was also an excellent motivator to learn some new great stuff down the road.
-I always wanted to build something where individuals and companies worldwide would use it to simplify their workflows.
+I always wanted to build something where individuals and companies worldwide would use it to simplify their workflows and collect feedback.

 What is Harmonizely?
 What makes it stand out from the crowd?